sail-iitg/alumni-directory/README.md

 Alumni directory is a website to allow alumni of an institute to search other's profiles.
 This project works alongside SAIL database collection drive.

 #### Installation
 The website runs on Python and Django with MySql database.
 Visit [MySql](http://www.mysql.com/downloads/) downloads page to install its latest version.
 Visit [Python](https://www.python.org/downloads/) downloads page to install version **2** of Python.
+In Linux-based systems, it requires to install `python-dev`.
+In Ubuntu, it can be done through apt-get package manager: `apt-get install python-dev`.
+In Fedora, it can be done through yum package manager: `yum install python-devel`.

 Django and other requirements can be installed using 'pip', a package manager for Python.
 To use pip, go to the project's folder to find requirements.txt and run the following command as administrator: